 Essentially takes the aspect of existentialism that is 'lies passing into truth, and truth passing into lies' and makes it the basis for the movie.
 Aside from other light existentialist allusions, there's remarkably little to say about it, except for remarking upon the strength of the presentation, both in acting and visual respects.
 And it is strong in those respects.
 Otherwise, it's simple, absurdist pulp.

 The first 40 minutes delivers a usual noir setup, and is not interesting or unique, but it's a misdirection.
 While Blood Simple doesn't ignite in creativity and suspense until the halfway point, it then delivers Hitchcock-like twists and tension-filled set pieces.
 Really, its only problem is this first half, that other than being ordinary, also doesn't give its characters depth outside of monomania.

-The Coen's first real film, this neonoir feast of raw nerves serves more as a sample of their themes and style...A good first glimpse at some of their best tropes (absurd/grotesque situations, snappy dialogue, Frances McDormand), this 1st off ering has one major flaw, to my eyes...none of the characters are interesting...unlike so many Coen characters, nobody here strikes me as sympathetic and/or unique,,,
+The Coen's 1st real film, this neonoir feast of raw nerves serves as a sampler of their themes and styles to be...A good first glimpse at some of their best tropes (absurd/grotesque situations, snappy dialogue, Frances McDormand), this 1st off ering has one major flaw, to my eyes..none of the characters are particularly interesting..unlike so many Coen characters, nobody here strikes me as sympathetic and/or unique,

 The Coen brothers debut feature only seems to get better with age.
 It's pulpy premise and near film-noir pretensions work in its favour keeping the viewer enthralled and in suspense.
 Performances from the four leads are dynamite especially McDormand and Walsh.
 Great cinematography by Sonnenfeld and the first film score by Burwell is very memorable as well.